Legislative round up: Bills going through the NC Legislature as of July

 House Bill 436

-A bill in the legislature — House Bill 436 — proposes the requirement of psychological screenings of law enforcement officers prior to certification or employment, educate law enforcement officers on maintaining good mental health and provide information to law enforcement officers on mental health resources.
+A bill in the legislature — House Bill 436 — would require psychological screenings of law enforcement officers prior to certification or employment, educate law enforcement officers on maintaining good mental health and provide information to law enforcement officers on mental health resources.

 The short title for the act is “Support Law Enforcement Mental Health.”